boscoh/bookletpdf/readme.md

 ## Why?

-It's based on the mighty reportlab, which is powerful but somewhat difficult to get started with.
-Reportlab provides a PDF renderer and a powerful but complicated document manager.
-You need to understand both well to get started.
+It's based on the mighty [`reportlab`](), which provides a PDF renderer and a complex document manager.
+You need to understand both to get started.

-For instance, to get a Table of Contents (TOC), you have to subclass the document manager to handle flowables that you want to add to the TOC.
-Then the flowable has to be added to your elements.
-This you have to feed into your document manager.
-It's just lots and lots of details.
+For instance, to get a Table of Contents (TOC), you have to subclass the document manager to handle flowables to spy on potential TOC entries.
+Then you have to ensure the gathering of the correct flowable, before you funnel this through the Doc manager.
+Like I said, a ton of intricate details.

+## The Main Object

 Bookletpdf abstracts both the renderer and document manager into a single object.

 This really ought to be collected in an object.

-## The Main Object
 - initialize
 - build